Income Tax: How Much Can You Earn Before Paying?

 Of course, if you’re earning more than the personal allowance, then you will be liable to pay a portion of your earnings above this, depending on which salary band you fit into.
 In order to calculate this, it’s worth using online tools and calculators to generate an estimated amount.

-Want to improve your financial literacy and work towards your savings goals?
-Get started with Prograd today.
+Want to improve your financial literacy?
+Get started with Prograd today and earn money for learning about your finances.